Rene Magtubo: Political activity

+Political career

 House of Representatives of the Philippines (1998–2007)

 Magtubo was elected representative of the party-list Sanlakas in 1998, serving until 2001.
 In 1999, he filed a bill seeking to prevent the use of torture by law enforcement.

-In April 2000, Magtubo and Akbayan Rep. Etta Rosales claimed that they and several other legislators received P500,000 of bribe money from Minority Leader Feliciano Belmonte Jr. and Speaker Manny Villar to pass the Omnibus Power Bill.
+In April 2000, Magtubo and Akbayan Representative Etta Rosales claimed that they and several other legislators received P500,000 of bribe money from Minority Leader Feliciano Belmonte Jr. and Speaker Manny Villar to pass the Omnibus Power Bill.
 Their exposure of the alleged "payola" led to an effort by Reps.
-Ernesto Herrera and Heherson Alvarez to start an investigation into the scheme, while other legislators called for Magtubo to instead resign for "damaging the House"; Albay 1st District Rep. Krisel Lagman-Luistro, vice president of the Luzon chapter of Sanlakas, denied that there had been a payout for the bill.
+Ernesto Herrera and Heherson Alvarez to start an investigation into the scheme, while other legislators called for Magtubo to instead resign for "damaging the House"; Albay 1st District Representative Krisel Lagman-Luistro, vice president of the Luzon chapter of Sanlakas, denied that there had been a payout for the bill.
 Herrera and Alvarez's proposed investigation was later rejected by the House Ethics Committee on May 16, and efforts to investigate the issue soon stalled after Magtubo refused to attend a May 30 meeting called by the committee, insisting that he would only speak before an independent investigative body.
-The bill would later be signed into law in June 2001.
+The bill would later be signed into law in June 2001 as Republic Act No. 9136, or the Electric Power Industry Reform Act (EPIRA).

 In October 2000, amid the jueteng scandal of President Joseph Estrada that would later lead to his impeachment trial, Magtubo called on Estrada to resign and for Chief Justice Hilario Davide to institute a temporary government takeover in order to hold snap elections for a new administration.
 He would also call on Vice President Gloria Macapagal Arroyo to resign and participate in demonstrations to show her solidarity with anti-Estrada protesters.
 An impeachment complaint filed by lawyer Oliver Lozano against Vice President Arroyo was dismissed by Magtubo as a "comic sideshow" to the anti-Estrada movement.
 On December 17, 2000, Magtubo and other members of the All Resign Movement of the Workers (ARM the Workers) held a protest rally at the People Power Monument which they named "Pasada ng Masa, Biyaheng Edsa 2", with Magtubo stating that "Since Erap will not do a Fujimori, then let us force him to do a Marcos."
 By January 2001, Sanlakas participated in the demonstrations of EDSA II that ousted President Estrada from power, with Vice President Arroyo succeeding him.